-- Where one or more of your supervisors is your co-author, the principal supervisor will be asked to verify your contribution on the Authority to Submit form - where there are one or more co-authors outside your supervisory team your supervisor will need to verify on the Authority to Submit Form that they have sighted written confirmation from the co-author or the coordinating author (as defined in the University's

-GRADUATE RESEARCH SCHOOL Authorship of Research Outputs Policy) verifying your contribution to the work.
+- where one or more of your supervisors is your co-author, the principal supervisor will be asked to verify your contribution on the Authority to Submit form. - where there are one or more co-authors outside of your supervisory team your supervisor will need to verify on the Authority to Submit form that they have sighted written confirmation from the co-author or the coordinating author (as defined in the University's Research Authorship and Outputs Policy) verifying your contribution to the work.